divshot/docs/guides/ssl.md

 We can purchase and install an SSL certificate for you at a nominal fee.
 All you have to do is email us at [support@divshot.com](mailto:support@divshot.com?Subject=SSL%20Certificate%20Purchase%20and%20Install&Body=App%20Name%3A%0A%0ACustom%20Domain%20Name%3A%0A%0AWildcard%20%28Y/N%29%3A%20*Wildcard%20Certificates%20cost%20%24200*).
 A $25 one-time charge will be added to your next bill ($200 for Wildcard certificates).
 Certificates expire after one year.

-### Do it on Your Own
+### Do It on Your Own

-If you know what you're doing and have your own certificate (or plan to buy it yourself) we have two ways you can upload your own.
+If you know what you're doing and have your own certificate (or plan to buy it yourself) we have two ways you can upload your own:

 #### Purchasing Certificates